bioexcel/2021-04-22-qmmm-gromacs-cp2k/_episodes/05-gmx+cp2k.md

 #### Congratulations!
 You have just performed a simple QM simulation using Gromacs-CP2K interface!

-## Exercise 2: Umbrella sampling simulation with QM/MM
+## Exercise 2: Umbrella sampling simulation with QMMM MdModule

 1) Go to stilbene_vacuum directory:
 `cd ../stilbene_vacuum`